Purpose of this Report

 The TVPRA directs ILAB “to work with persons who are involved in the production of goods on the list … to create a standard

-set of practices that will reduce the likelihood that such persons will produce goods using [child labor or forced labor],” and “to consult with other departments and agencies of the United States Government to reduce forced and child labor internationally and ensure that products made by forced labor and child labor in violation of international standards are not imported into the United States.”
+set of practices that will reduce the likelihood that such persons will produce goods using [child labour or forced labour],” and “to consult with other departments and agencies of the United States Government to reduce forced and child labour internationally and ensure that products made by forced labour and child labour in violation of international standards are not imported into the United States.”
 22 U.S.C. § 7112(b)(2)(D)-(E).

 The research methodology used to compile the TVPRA List is based on ILAB’s Procedural Guidelines.
 (See Appendix 3.)
 For this edition, ILAB reviewed new information on goods from 153 countries and territories.
 A list of these countries and territories can be found on ILAB’s Web site.
 ILAB continues to carry out research for future editions of the TVPRA List.

 Research covered all economic activity for adults and children in the production of goods, including formal and informal sector production and goods produced for personal and family consumption.
 Examples of informal sector activity include day labour hired without contract; small-scale farming and fishing; artisanal mining and quarrying; and manufacturing work performed in home-based workshops.
 Some illicit goods are also included in the TVPRA List; this is not intended to condone or legitimize the production or consumption of these goods.

 To make determinations about the List, ILAB relies upon a wide variety of publicly-available primary and secondary sources.
 Our primary sources included surveys carried out by foreign governments in conjunction with the ILO; site visits and data gathered by ILAB staff and other U.S. Government personnel; and quantitative and qualitative studies carried out by a variety of governmental and nongovernmental entities, including academic institutions.

 In researching child labour, ILAB focused on children under